inspec/inspec/docs/resources.rst

 value -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``value`` matcher tests the value assigned to the named IP address versus the value declared in the test.
-For example:
+The ``value`` matcher tests the value assigned to the named IP address versus the value declared in the test:

 .. code-block:: ruby